 Managing sales teams successfully requires the sales manager to be skilled in several diverse areas.
-These areas include, but not limited to: decision-making and objectives setting, organizing the tasks necessary to achieve them, leading and motivating the sales team, and problem-solving skills.
+These areas include but are not limited to decision-making and objectives setting, organizing the tasks necessary to achieve them, leading and motivating the sales team, and problem-solving skills.
 Senior-level managers or executive officers may set the goals of the organization.
 Nonetheless, most sales managers are charged with setting the objectives of their unit to meet the goals of the organization.
 They are also in charge of developing a budget to support them.
 It is not an easy task.
 It is a challenging one!

 Managing sales teams focuses on organizing and staffing the sales force adequately

 The sales manager must make decisions about how to organize the work and who is going to handle each task.
 They may include broader-level decisions, such as deciding how to organize the sales force (for example, by industry, geography, or product line).
 Sales managers’ decisions may also include more narrow-level decisions, such as assigning specific salespeople to specific clients.
 Additionally, they make decisions on how to divide responsibilities for team-based selling efforts.
 Those responsibilities may include, for example, deciding who should handle outbound calls to qualify prospects, or who should meet and present products to clients.
-Decisions may also include who should follow-up and offer them sales support.
+Decisions may also include who should follow up and offer them sales support.